ruby-processing/PiCrate/docs/_classes/app/app.md

 Sketch.new
 ```
-You should be aware that all vanilla processing sketches are similary wrapped prior to java compilation.
-The idea of processing and also propane is to make it easy to create sketches, so this is all you need to know, and you should probably look at [propane][propane] if you really prefer class wrapped sketches.
+You should be aware that all vanilla processing sketches are similarly wrapped prior to java compilation.
+The idea of processing and also PiCrate is to make it easy to create sketches, so this is all you need to know, and you should probably look at [propane][propane] if you really prefer class wrapped sketches.

 For propane see also [Processing][processing] module for more details, you could also see [magic][magic] (_but it 'really' is not necessary_)